Solemouse/PhysicalMediaLibrary/README.md

 # PhysicalMediaLibrary
-idrc to write a description it is just a database
+A database to organize physical media, where it is stored, and who is loaning it out

 ```mermaid
 erDiagram